-- To allow motivated students a chance to improve their course grade, multiple opportunities will be available to earn additional points outside of normal class time.
+- > To allow motivated students a chance to improve their course grade, multiple opportunities will be available to earn additional points outside of normal class time.
 Extra credit will be awarded only for the organized field trips and movies/videos, or other organized group activities approved by the instructor.
-Extra credit activities typically occupy approximately 2 hours each and will be announced as far in advance as possible.
-In past semesters field trips have been scheduled on Monday or Friday afternoons and movie/videos on Thursday and Sunday evenings. - Field trips and movies/videos will generally be worth a maximum of 10 and 5 exam points, respectively.
-The actual points earned for each activity will be based on performance on an open-book quiz or other means of assessment 1-2 weeks after the activity.
-Students may earn up to 15 extra credit points from these activities, equivalent to the maximum credit possible for one field trip plus one movie/video or three movies/videos.
-A student earning 15 extra credit points from field trips and movies/videos will raise their total percentage points toward the final grade by 3% or 4% (see example below). - In order to accommodate the varying schedules of approximately 200+ students in multiple introductory geology sections each semester, multiple field trips and movies/videos will be scheduled so that students who may not be able to attend one activity can attend a different activity. - In addition, a total of up to 10 extra credit points (2-3% towards final grade) will be awarded for correct answers on the entrance exam, to be given during the first or second class meeting, and an exit exam, to be given on the last class meeting.
+Extra credit activities typically occupy approximately 2 hours each and will be announced as far in advance as possible, usually 1-2 weeks ahead.
+In past semesters field trips have been scheduled for weekday afternoons and movie/videos on weekday or Sunday evenings. - Field trips and movies/videos will generally be worth a maximum of 10 and 5 exam points, respectively.
+The actual points earned for each activity will be based on an open-book quiz or other means of assessment.
+Students may earn up to 15 extra credit points from these activities or 20 points if they attend at least one field trip.
+A student earning 15 extra credit points from field trips and movies/videos will raise their total percentage points toward the final grade by 3% or 4% (see example below). - In order to accommodate the varying schedules of approximately 200+ students in multiple introductory geology sections each semester, multiple field trips and movies/videos will be scheduled so that students who may not be able to attend one activity can attend a different activity.
+Given the number of activities available, all students who want to should be able to earn the maximum number of extra credit points. - In addition to the above, a total of up to 10 extra credit points (2-3% towards final grade) will be awarded for correct answers on the entrance exam, to be given during the first or second class meeting, and an exit exam, to be given on the last class meeting.
 Extra credit for the exit exam will be based on improvement relative to the entrance exam. - Example calculation of extra credit and application to final grade: Hal Herd attended two extra credit activities.
 His quiz scores for one field trip and one movie/video (7/10 and 5/10), have earned him 12 extra credit points.
 Since Hal's class attendance is good (see attendance policy), he is allowed to drop the lowest of his four exam scores, so that 80% of his total score is calculated as the average of three exams, and the remaining 20% is based on Hal's scores from the graded group quizzes.
 In Hal's case, he has earned 76.0% of the total points from tests and quizzes, which guarantee him a grade for the course of no worse than "C" (see "Grading Policy").
 We now take Hal's 16 extra credit points and, in effect, add them to one of his exams by dividing by three (12/3 = 4) and multiplying by 0.80 (4 x 0.80 = 3.2), which gives Hal an additional 3.2%, or 79.2% of the total.
-Finally, we add the results from Hal's entrance and exit exams, on which he scored 4 and 9, respectively, good for 9 extra credit points [(4 + (9-4)]].
+Finally, we add the results from Hal's entrance and exit exams, on which he scored 40% and 90%, respectively, good for 9 extra credit points [(4 + (9-4)]].
 Again, we divide by three and multiply by 0.8 [(9/3) x 0.80 = 2.4], then add the 2.4 points to Hal's total (79.2 + 2.4 = 81.6%).
 Hal's final percentage now guarantees him a grade for the course of no worse than "B." Way to go, Hal, and thanks for playing!